Cakung

 The city hall of East Jakarta is located in Pulogebang Administrative Villages in Cakung.
 Newly built Pulo Gebang Bus Terminal, which is arguably the largest of its kind, is also located in this area.

 The Cakung Drain is a flood canal that begins from Cakung, starting at the confluence of Cakung River and Buaran river, flows to the north, and flows out to the Jakarta Bay via Cilincing Administrative Village in Cilincing District of the city of North Jakarta.

-Kelurahan (Administrative Villages)
+Subdistricts

-The district of Cakung is divided into 7 kelurahan or administrative villages:
+The district of Pesanggrahan is divided into seven subdistricts (kelurahan):